-Evacuation and fire drills can save lives.
+Evacuation and fire drill Procedures can save lives.
 If a fire occurs in a university it’s crucial that every person knows what to do.
 Persons who are familiar with fire safety drills and simulations stand a better chance of fighting a fire, saving their friends or teachers, saving property and saving lives.

 If everyone knows what to do and is confident with the procedures through efficient and safe exit of facilities in the case of an emergency then injury and panic may be averted.
 All staff, students and regular visitors must understand the evacuation plan.

-Fire Drills – Emergency Evacuations
+Fire Drill Procedures – Emergency Evacuations

 The Building Fire Safety Regulation 2008 requires at least one fire drill to be conducted each year.
 However, due to the large student population at our school sites, our department recommends that practice fire drills be held at least once per term.